any-tdf/stdf/docs/mds/components/input/guide_en.md

-> Input uses the icon ri-close-circle-fill.
-Please ensure this icon is included in your project's symbol.svg file.
-For detailed information, please refer to [STDF-Guide-Icon](https://stdf.design/guide/icon).

 ## title and placeholder

 If title is provided but placeholder is not, the Input component internally uses "Please enter + title" as the default placeholder. **At least one of title or placeholder must be provided**.